 How to Prepare for the Test

-A chest x-ray is usually done before or after a ventilation and perfusion scan.
+A chest x-ray is usually done before, and sometimes after a ventilation and perfusion scan.

 You wear a hospital gown or comfortable clothing that does not have metal fasteners.

 The table may feel hard or cold.
 You may feel a sharp prick when the IV is placed in the vein in your arm for the perfusion part of the scan.

 The mask used during the ventilation scan may make you feel nervous about being in a small space (claustrophobia).
 You must lie still during the scan.

 The radioisotope injection usually does not cause discomfort.